 If you are selected for admission, you will be asked to provide certified hard copies of all your submitted documents to the FPM Admissions Office.

-No. An interview is not a necessary component of the FPM admissions process.
-However, interviews are sometimes scheduled if there is a need to clarify aspects of your application and/or profile, or if a faculty member requests one.
-We will contact you in case you are selected for an interview.
+Yes, an interview is an important component of the FPM admissions process.
+Interviews are scheduled to clarify aspects of your application and/or profile.
+FPM office will contact you in case you are selected for the interview.

 Yes.
 Candidates who submitted an application and were not offered admission that year may re-apply one more time.